 I decided to read the book to (1) learn more about this period of history, which I've spent little time on in recent decades, and (2) to gain some insight into our new NSA.
 On the latter point, I came away feeling that McMaster is much better qualified for the role than his most recent predecessors, Michael Flynn and Susan Rice.
 His approach to the roles of civilian and military advisers on national security issues is sound and it looks like he will not hesitate to stand up for his own views.
 Of course, writing a book criticizing others does not guarantee you will not repeat their failures when put into the same position.

 As an aside, reading Dereliction of Duty reminded me of two aspects of the Pentagon Papers publication.
-When he learned of the New York Times plans to publish the documents, President Nixon's first reaction was to do nothing, as he felt publication would expose the flawed decision making and deceptions of his Democratic predecessors that had gotten America into the mess which they then left to Nixon to clean up.
+When he learned of the New York Times plans to publish the documents, President Nixon's first reaction was to do nothing, as he felt publication would expose the flawed decision making and deceptions of his Democratic predecessors that had gotten America into the mess in Vietnam, leaving Nixon to clean it up.
 Ultimately persuaded by Secretary of State Henry Kissinger that the precedent of having such top secrets leaked created a bigger problem, Nixon approved the government lawsuit seeking to prevent publication, a claim rejected by the Supreme Court.
 Nixon should have followed his initial instincts.
 By filing the lawsuit the focus of the story became the Nixon Administration, not its predecessors.
 The second point is that the Supreme Court ruling is often misunderstood as a total victory for freedom of the press.
 In fact, while the Court rejected prior restraint and allowed the publication to proceed, it also made it clear the Times remained subject to potential criminal prosecution as a result.
-The Nixon Administration sought to bring such a prosecution until the Justice Department was persuaded that no jury in New York City would vote to convict.
+The Nixon Administration tried to pursue this route until it was persuaded by the Justice Department that no jury in New York City would vote to convict.

 McMaster's focus in Dereliction is the decision making process and he does not directly address the substance of the preferred Vietnam policy nor does he clearly indicate his belief as to the right policy.
 I infer from some of his remarks that he may believe that military intervention under any circumstances was doomed to failure but I could be misreading him.
 Because of the process focus it becomes especially important to always keep in mind the underlying substance.
 You can get the process right and still be completely wrong on the substance.